0x09/resdet/doc/APIChanges.md

 **2026-02-09**
 * `resdet_seek_frame` with an `offset` of 0 now always succeeds.
 Previously this was dependent on the specific image reader.
 (2183936)
 * The `progress` callback to `resdet_seek_frame` will now be called when seeking in still-frame images. (fd94962)
+* Addition of the `resdet_open_image_with_reader` function which gives control over which specific image reader will be used to open/read an image.
+(33c4b1a)

 **2026-02-08**
 * `resdet_open_image` now returns an `RDEPARAM` error if the width or height out params are `NULL`.
 Previously the behavior in this case was undefined.
 (4cfd17c)